With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 Branding as a weapon of war

-Banda’s co-founder, Pavel Vrzheshch, has said the campaign aims to strengthen Ukrainians’ morale as they continue to fight Russia.
+Banda’s cofounder, Pavel Vrzheshch, has said the campaign aims to strengthen Ukrainians’ morale as they continue to fight Russia.
 But the focus on bravery is also about Ukraine’s future, he says.

 “The whole world admires the Ukrainian bravery now, we must consolidate this notion and have it represent Ukraine forever,” Vrzheshch said in a media interview.

-At its core, the campaign attempts to transform an intangible value, like bravery, into an asset that can be converted into real military, economic and moral support.
+At its core, the campaign attempts to transform an intangible value, like bravery, into an asset that can be converted into real military, economic, and moral support.
 In other words, it aims to cultivate positive public opinion in the West that will support further aid to Ukraine in order to help fight the war.

 This way of using brand communication in a war is unprecedented in at least three ways.